 - No matter which direction you face, the beam from Mercy's weapon will still connect with its target.
 This allows you to keep scoping out local threats while still charging forwards with your friend and providing your exceptional buffing or healing powers

-- Resurrect is extremely powerful, but it will only land on a target that has been dead for 10 seconds or less, and is within 15 metres of Mercy.
+- Resurrect is extremely powerful, but it will only land on a target that has been dead for 10 seconds or less, and is within very close proximity.
 After the ten seconds is up, they will simply pop back into life in the spawn room.

 - When it comes to your buff beams, you have a very brief window of opportunity to catch up with your friendly target if you break line of sight.
 If the beam disconnects for too long, you'll have to get it charged up and firing all over again.